ColonolNutty/ControlMenu/Release/Sims4ControlMenu/README.txt

 ---- Usage ----

-To use the mod, simply click on a Sim or on various objects -> Control Menu
+To use the mod, simply click on a Sim or on various objects then navigate to the Control Menu interaction Please note: If the control menu does not appear when clicking on some things, it likely means functionality is not yet available for that thing.